ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 - ▶️ [Complete 3 Hour ASP NET 6.0 and Entity Framework Core Course!](https://www.youtube.com/watch?v=7d2UMAIgOLQ&list=PLwhVruPHD9rxZ9U5K6vqUFkfrjaRhwEsV&index=12)

+🎮  **Entity Framework (EF) is an Object-Relational Mapper (ORM)** used in .NET applications to interact with databases, simplifying data access by mapping database records to objects in your application.
+In the context of a game server, using Entity Framework allows you to efficiently manage player data, game statistics, match histories, and other persistent data without manually writing complex SQL queries.

+Common Use Cases for Entity Framework in a Game Server
+- **Player Profiles:** Storing and retrieving player information such as usernames, levels, stats, inventory, etc.
+- **Match History:** Keeping records of past matches, player scores, and performance.
+- **In-Game Currency/Inventory:** Managing virtual currencies or in-game assets tied to players.
+- **Game States:** Saving the state of ongoing matches or sessions for persistence between server restarts.

 #### 10.2).
 DataBase First Approach and CodeFirst Approach

 - [Entity Framework Core Model](https://www.learnentityframeworkcore5.com/entity-framework-core-model)